Facilities Terms of Use

 • The Common Room – This 600 square foot high-ceilinged room typical of old Yale buildings is ideal for small conferences, lunches and meetings for up to 80 people. *The Common Room is not air conditioned.*

-• The Library – The library houses a small collection of books as well as photos of Dwight Hall’s leaders throughout the years.
+• The Library houses a small collection of books as well as photos of Dwight Hall’s leaders throughout the years.
 Its large couches make for a comfortable meeting space for groups of up to 25.

-• The SJN Room – The Social Justice Network Room is a classroom style room with a large screen and 2 full walls of white-boards.
+• The Social Justice Network (SJN) Room is a classroom style room with a large screen and 2 full walls of white-boards.
 It is ideal for workshops with up to 20 people.

-• The EdNet Room – The Education Network Room has a large screen, three couches, a whiteboard wall and a nice view.
+• The Education Network (EdNet) Room has a large screen, three couches, a whiteboard wall and a nice view.
 It is a great space for a casual meeting or brainstorming session for up to 20 people.

 Fees

-Users that are not affiliated with or sponsored by Dwight Hall or the Chaplain’s Office will be charged a fee to use Dwight Hall spaces.
-The following rates are applicable for all of Dwight Hall’s rooms.
+Users that are not affiliated with or sponsored by Dwight Hall or the Chaplain’s Office are charged a fee to access Dwight Hall space.

 Waivers